glycerine/jcp/README.md

 ============================

 `jcp` is an rsync-like library and command line tool written Go.
+Like rsync, it uses a Content-Defined-Chunking (CDC) algorithm, as it has become known in the literature, to efficiently transfer the diffs between filesystems.
+Currently a parallelized version of the FastCDC algorithm with a Gear table is used [1] [2].

 The library, in `jcp/jsync` is the main thing.
 The command line `jcp` is mostly there to test it, but it can be used